rajatgirotra/study/cpp/CPP_NEW/RValueReferences/1_README.txt

 Note that move is not only an optimization over copy, it has a semantic meaning also - transferring ownership.
 When you move, you effectively xfer the ownership of the underlying resource.
-Think in your head about std::unique_ptr etc. and you'll understand what i am trying to say.
+Think in your head about std::unique_ptr etc. and you'll understand what I am trying to say.